 So WELCOME to Superior School of Real Estate.
 We exist to help you succeed, and you can rely on the fact that we will do anything and everything to help you.
 We want you to understand the nature of our relationship in working together.
 We are required to have a student contract with you and to provide you with a copy of the School Bulletin.

-School Policies & Key Information From the School Bulletin
+School Policies & Key Information

 Who is eligible to take this course?